Sergei Rachmaninoff: Conductor

 Apart from several performances, including two of his opera Aleko in 1893, Rachmaninoff first began conducting in 1897, and performed as a conductor every year until 1914.
 After leaving Russia permanently in 1917, Rachmaninoff prioritised performing as a pianist to conducting, giving only seven more recitals as a conductor until the end of his life.

 Rachmaninoff was noted for his restraint in conducting, and for the "simple and unpolished" manner in which he gestured to the orchestra.
-According to Alexander Goldenweiser, his performances as a conductor were much stricter and less rhythmically free than his performances on the piano.
+According to Aleksandr Goldenweiser, his performances as a conductor were much stricter and less rhythmically free than his performances on the piano.
 In Nikolai Medtner's estimation, he was "the greatest Russian conductor".

 In addition to his own works, Rachmaninoff conducted repertoire primarily from fellow Russian composers, such as Borodin, Glazunov, Glinka, Lyadov, Mussorgsky, Rimsky-Korsakov and Tchaikovsky, as well as other composers such as Grieg and Liszt.
 Outside of Russia, Rachmaninoff conducted almost exclusively his own works.